Yevrag35/AD-RestAPI/README.md

 # AD-RestAPI
 A standalone REST API built on .NET 6 for querying and managing Active Directory.
+Although, because of certain operations, the API can only be hosted on a Windows platform.

 * [__Walkthroughs__](/Walkthroughs)